daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 MQTT provides three levels of quality of service (QoS).

 - QoS0: The message is sent only once and does not check the success or failure of the transmission.
 Possible message loss.
 - **QoS1**: Messages can be sent more than once.
-Messages are always delivered accurately and can be delivered in duplicates during the delivery process. **Thing + Cloud uses QoS1**
+Messages are always delivered accurately and can be delivered in duplicates during the delivery process. **Thing+ Cloud uses QoS1**
 - QoS2: The message is transmitted exactly once and does not cause message loss and duplicate transmission.
 However, a large amount of network bandwidth is required for message transmission.

 MQTT provides a Last Will and Testament (LWT) function that can save messages to other clients when a client connection is lost.
 The client can define a Will message, which the broker is storing.
 If the client is disconnected due to an error, the broker sends a Will message to the other client.
-Thing + uses the error status of the thing as a Will message.
-When an error occurs in the thing, Thing + Cloud can immediately detect the error of the device.
+Thing+ uses the error status of the thing as a Will message.
+When an error occurs in the thing, Thing+ Cloud can immediately detect the error of the device.

 #### 2.2 Thing+ MQTT Protocol